 Training, Other Qualifications

-Strong technical knowledge is essential for natural sciences managers, who must understand and guide the work of their subordinates and explain the work in nontechnical terms to senior management and potential customers.
+Strong technical knowledge is essential for science managers, who must understand and guide the work of their subordinates and explain the work in nontechnical terms to senior management and potential customers.
 Therefore, most managers have formal education and work experience as an engineer, a scientist, or as a mathematician.

 Education and Training

-Natural sciences managers must be specialists in the work they supervise.
+Science managers must be specialists in the work they supervise.
 To advance to these positions, scientists generally must gain experience and assume management responsibility.
 To fill management positions, employers seek scientists who possess administrative and communication skills in addition to technical knowledge in their specialty.
-In fact, because natural sciences managers must effectively lead groups and coordinate projects, they usually need excellent communication and administrative skills.
+In fact, because science managers must effectively lead groups and coordinate projects, they usually need excellent communication and administrative skills.

 Nature of the Work